nml-knight/CSky2TopoCraft/readme.md

 ![maiplugin](images/maiplugin.png)
 ![insfromzip](images/insfromzip.png)

+The plugin will appear listed in the Plugins menu.

 ### Get OpenTopography API Key
 Navigate to https://opentopography.org/ and hit Request an API key to create an account.